UBC-DSCI/introduction-to-datascience-python/source/viz.md

 The plot in {numref}`islands_bar_sorted` is definitely clearer now, and allows us to answer our question
-("are the top 7 largest landmasses continents?") in the affirmative.
+("Which are the top 7 largest landmasses continents?") in the affirmative.
 But the question could be made clearer from the plot by organizing the bars not by alphabetical order but by size, and to color them based on whether they are a continent.